-- Score 480 or above on the SAT I verbal and 480 or above on the SAT I mathematics, or score 20 or above on ACT English and mathematics and enroll within three years of high school graduation; or - · Possess an associate degree or higher; or - Transfer degree-creditable college-level English or mathematics courses with a grade of "C" or better; or - Be a senior citizen, undeclared major, or other non-award-seeking major taking classes for vocational reasons only; or - Be enrolled in a particular short certificate program having no English or mathematics requirements; or - Have completed required developmental course work at another Alabama College System institution within the last three years; or - · Be an audit or transient student; or - Be able to provide documentation of assessment (ASSET or COMPASS) within the last three years.
+- Score 480 or above on the SAT® I verbal and 480 or above on the SAT® I mathematics, or score 20 or above on ACT® English and mathematics and enroll within three years of high school graduation; - · Possess an associate degree or higher; or - Transfer degree-creditable college-level English or mathematics courses with a grade of "C" or better; or - Be a senior citizen, undeclared major, or other non-award-seeking major taking classes for vocational reasons only; or - Be enrolled in a particular short certificate program having no English or mathematics requirements; or - Have completed required developmental course work at another Alabama College System institution within the last three years; or - · Be an audit or transient student; or - Be able to provide documentation of assessment (ASSET[®] or COMPASSTM) within the last three years.

 Students may enroll in college-level courses while enrolled in developmental courses only if the discipline is different from the discipline in which they score below the standard placement score.
 Students who score below the College's standard placement score are placed into a developmental course of instruction in a given discipline(s) and must remain in the discipline(s) until academic competencies are developed.
-Students enrolled in developmental courses in two or more of the discipline areas of English, mathematics, and reading are prohibited from enrolling in more than 12 semester credit hours per term.
+Students enrolled in developmental courses in two or more of the discipline areas of English, mathematics, and reading shall receive a specialized advising focused upon their unique academic needs.